Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 Even if you do not go through the exercise, this video is well worth watching.
 It is far easier to understand the execution flow through the GOT and PLT in video form.

-We learned how processes are loaded and how libraries are dynamically loaded.
+We learned how Linux loads processes and dynamically loads libraries.
 We even know how to manipulate a running program.
 The "GOT and PLT for pwning" in [further reading](#further-reading) explains how to pwn the PLT/GOT.

 # Now it's your turn